jlurbe/data-driven-videos/README.md

 - **scenes**: id, projectId, duration, source
 - **scene_texts**: id, projectId,sceneId, style, x, y, text
 - ***data_iberia*** (example of `dataTable`): uuid (mandatory), name, firstFlightDate...

+## Google login

+For login users in our angular front-end, we use a Google login and we configure it from the Google developers console.
+Here there is a tutorial using the package we use in our projec, @abacritt/angularx-social-login: <https://dev.to/omamaaslam/angular-16-google-social-login-or-signin-tutorial-46ka>